yatesco/seafile-docs/develop/web_api_v2.1.md

 ### <a id="admin-only-get-device-errors"></a>Get Device Errors

-This api only supported in pro edition.
+This api is only supported in pro edition.

 **GET** https://cloud.seafile.com/api/v2.1/admin/device-errors/